agroimpacts/nmeo/materials/tutorials/planet-downloader.md

 If rasterio gives you trouble, replace `pip install rasterio` with `conda install -c conda-forge rasterio`

 A nice thing about installing conda is that it provides various libraries already, such as scipy, numpy, skimage, etc.

+### For current workspaces version
+With Anaconda already installed and the *rstudio* environment already installed, first, from the Anaconda navigator, go in and activate the rstudio environment, and then go to environments and search for rasterio under the packages not installed dialog.
+Install it, followed by `shapely` and `geojson`

 A good way to verify that things are working is to get into the Anaconda shell and then run:
 ```bash